 Our revenues are shown net of intercompany eliminations.
 We typically establish our intercompany transfer pricing based upon prevailing market rates.
 The table below shows, for the periods indicated, the percentage of our total revenues attributable to services provided.
-Collection revenues as a percentage of our total revenues in fiscal year 2003 compared to fiscal year 2002 remained unchanged.
+Collection revenues as a percentage of total revenues in fiscal 2003 compared to fiscal year 2002 remained unchanged.
 Collection revenues increased as a percentage of total revenues in fiscal year 2002 compared to fiscal year 2001 due to the effects of price and volume increases.
-The increase in fiscal year 2003 landfill/disposal facilities revenues compared to fiscal year 2002 is mainly due to increased volumes during the first part of 2003 compared to the same period in 2002.
+The increase in fiscal year 2003 landfill/disposal facilities revenues compared to fiscal year 2002 is mainly due to increased volumes during the first part of 2003 compared to the same period in fiscal year 2002.
 The decrease in fiscal year 2002 landfill/disposal facilities revenues compared to fiscal year 2001 is mainly attributable to the disposition of our majority interest in Penobscot Energy Recovery Company ("PERC"), which occurred late in fiscal year 2001.
 Transfer revenues as a percentage of total revenues have continued to increase between years due to an increase in transfer volumes.
-The increase in recycling revenues as a percentage of total revenues in fiscal year 2002 compared to the prior year is due to higher volumes partially offset by lower average prices.
-The increase in recycling revenues as a percentage of total revenues in fiscal year 2003 compared to fiscal year 2002 is due to higher commodity prices and volumes.
-The increase in recycling revenues as a percentage of total revenues in fiscal year 2002 compared to the prior year is due to higher volumes partially offset by lower average prices.
-The decrease in brokerage revenues as a percentage of revenues in fiscal year 2003 compared to fiscal year 2002 is due to lower commodity prices and volumes as well as the transfer of the export business to the employees of that unit in September 2002.
-Our domestic brokerage operations, constituting the remainder of our brokerage revenues, were transferred effective June 30, 2003 to the employees of that unit.
+The increase in recycling revenues as a percentage of total revenues in fiscal year 2003 compared to fiscal year 2002 is due to higher commodity prices and volumes partially offset by lower average prices.
+The decrease in brokerage revenues as a percentage of revenues in fiscal year 2002 compared to the employees of that unit in September 2002.
+Our domestic brokerage operations, constituting the remainder of our brokerage revenues were transferred effective June 30, 2003 to the employees of that unit.
 The decrease in our brokerage revenues as a percentage of revenues in fiscal year 2002 compared to the prior year is primarily attributable to the overall effects of commodity prices.
-The decrease in our other revenues as a percentage of revenues during fiscal year 2003 and 2002 is primarily attributable to divestitures made during both periods.

-% of Revenues (1) Fiscal Year 2001 2002 2003 Collection 42.8% 46.7% 46.7% Landfill/disposal facilities 16.3 13.7 14.3 Transfer 7.7 10.8 11.3 Recycling 11.9 15.5 19.0 Brokerage 14.7 11.9 8.7 1.4 Other 6.6 0.0 Total revenues 100.0% 100.0% 100.0%
+The decrease in our other revenues as a percentage of revenues revenues as a percentage of total revenues in the six months ended October 31, 2003 is mainly due to increased volumes offset partially by lower commodity prices.
+The elimination of the brokerage revenues arose from the transfer of the export business to the employees of that unit in September 2002 and the domestic brokerage operations, constituting the remainder of the Company's brokerage revenues, effective June 30, 2003 to the employees of that unit.

+% of Revenues (1)

+E Fiscal Year Ended April 30, Six Months Ended October 31,

+2001 2002 2003 2002 2003

+Collection 42.8% 46.7% 46.7% 44.4% 49.19

+Landfill/disposal facilities 16.3 13.7 14.3 14.3 15.7

+Transfer 7.7 10.8 11.3 11.5 12.7

+Recycling 11.9 15.5 19.0 17.4 21.1

+Brokerage 14.7 11.9 8.7 12.4 1.4

+Other 6.6 1.4 0.0 0.0 0.0

+Total revenues 100.0% 100.0% 100.0% 100.0% 100.0%

-(1) We revised percentages of total revenues for fiscal year 2002 and fiscal year 2001 to conform with our classification of revenues attributable to services provided in fiscal year 2003.
+(1) We revised percentages of total revenues for fiscal year 2002 and 2001 to conform with our classification of revenues attributable to services provided in fiscal year 2003.